vijayvulava/geochem/_sources/62RateExpr.md

 # 6.2  Common Rate Expressions

 As seen in Eqs. {eq}`rate-ab` and {eq}`ratelaw-ab`, rate laws are in differential forms.
-They also show how reaction rates are impacted by reactant concentrations.
-In many chemical reactions reactants follow different trends on how they are consumed.
-Below we focus on two most common forms of rate expressions encountered in environmental geosciences.
+They also show how reactant concentrations impact reaction rates.
+In many chemical reactions, reactants follow different trends in how they are consumed.
+Below, we focus on the two most common forms of rate expressions encountered in environmental geosciences.

-Note that the rate laws are represented in differential forms to generally describe what is occurring on a molecular level during a reaction.
-The integrated forms of the rate laws are used for determining the reaction order and the value of the rate constant from experimental measurements.
+Note that the rate laws are represented in differential forms to describe what occurs on a molecular level during a reaction.
+The integrated forms of the rate laws are used to determine the reaction order and the rate constant value from experimental measurements.

 ## Zero-order kinetics

-In some reactions, the rate of the reaction is independent of the reactant concentration.
-The rates of these zero-order reactions do not vary with increasing or decreasing reactants concentrations.
+In some reactions, the reaction rate is independent of the reactant concentration.
+The rates of these zero-order reactions do not vary with increasing or decreasing reactant concentrations.
 Zero-order rate expression refers to the rate law where the exponents of all reactants are $0$.
 The basic expression is:

 ```{math}
 :label: rate-ab-0
 \text{Rate} = \kappa [A]^0[B]^0
 ```
-The differential form of this expression can be show as:
+The differential form of this expression can be shown as:

 ```{math}
 :label: ratelaw-ab-0
 \text{Rate} = - \frac{\Delta [A]}{\Delta t} = \kappa
 ```

-On integrating the above expression we obtain,
+On integrating the above expression, we obtain,

 ```{math}
 :label: ratelaw-a-0